cloudmesh-community/book/chapters/cloud/virtualization.md

 #### QEMU :new:

+QEMU is a virtualization technology emulator that allows you to run operating systems and Linux distributions on your current system without installing them or burn their ISO files.
+When used as a machine emulator, QEMU can run OSes and programs made for one machine (e.g. an ARM board) on a different machine (e.g. your own PC).
+By using dynamic translation, it achieves very good performance.
 QEMU provides two generic functions.
 One of them is open source machine emulator and the other is a virtualizer.